-5.17 Other CUDA Examples in This Book
+5.18 Other CUDA Examples in This Book

 There are additional CUDA examples in later sections of this book.
-These include:4
+These include:

-• Prof. Richard Edgar's matrix-multiply code, optimized for use of shared memory, Section 11.3.2.2.
+- Prof. Richard Edgar's matrix-multiply code, optimized for use of shared memory, Section 11.3.2.2. - Odd/even transposition sort, Section 12.3.3, showing a typical CUDA pattern for iterative algorithms. - Gaussian elimination for linear systems, Section 11.5.1.

-4If you are reading this presentation on CUDA separately from the book, the book is at http://heather.cs.ucdavis.edu/~matloff/158/PLN/ParProcBook.pdf
+&lt;sup>4If you are reading this presentation on CUDA separately from the book, the book is at http://heather.cs.ucdavis.edu/~matloff/158/PLN/ParProcBook.pdf